emutos/manual/usermanual/docs/index.md

     - Press the escape key to bypass the desktop and go directly to [EmuCON](#emucon).
 This might also be useful for recovering from a boot sequence gone wrong.

-The rest of that screen shot is from the Hatari emulator, so it is not documented here.

 ## The Desktop

 ![Screenshot](images/minimal.atari.desktop.mono.png)